AlibabaCloudDocs/vod/intl.en-US/Best Practice/Configure the preview feature for VOD resources.md

 ```

-## Manually calculate the preview URL
+## Calculate the preview duration

--   If the auth\_key field in the URL of a video contains the preview duration, include the preview duration in the calculation result of the md5hash field for [URL signing](https://help.aliyun.com/document_detail/57007.htm?spm=a2c4g.11186623.2.23.59331f40Sgdd2W).
-Use the following method to calculate the md5hash field: MD5\(uri-timestamp-rand-uid-auth\_key-preview\_time\).
+Run code to generate the auth\_key field.
+To calculate the preview duration, perform the following steps:

+1. Add the `previewTime` parameter to calculate the preview duration when you calculate the MD5 hash value for URL signing.
+To calculate the MD5 hash value, use the `MD5(uri-timestamp-rand-uid-auth_key-preview_time)` method.
+For more information, see [URL authentication](/intl.en-US/Developer Guide/Video security/URL authentication.md).

--   Add &end=\{Preview duration\} to the end of the URL.
-To allow users to view the complete video, do not set the preview duration and do not include the preview duration in the calculation result of auth\_key.
+    **Note:** To allow users to view the complete video, do not set the previewTime parameter or include the previewTime parameter in the calculation of the auth\_key field.

+2. Append `&end=` + `previewTime` to the calculation result of the auth\_key field at the end.``

 The following code provides an example: